 Thus, the central question for this study is to further explore whether specifying an alternative solution for network slice management fully based on intent-driven management is practically possible and beneficial.
-Such a layered approach where the slicing solution is built on top of generic intent-based management could mean:
+Such a layered approach where the slicing solution is built on top of generic intent-driven management could mean:

 Network slicing specification work can focus more on defining area-specific expectations, while no longer needing to specify other aspects such as provisioning use cases and solutions except when gaps are identified.

-Slice management would be able to automatically take advantage of further enhancements done to the generic part of the intent-based management framework.
+Slice management would be able to automatically take advantage of further enhancements done to the generic part of the intent-driven management framework.

-The generic part of the intent-based management framework itself may benefit from having network slicing as use case defining requirements on needed functionality, e g feasibility check.
+The generic part of the intent-driven management framework itself may benefit from having network slicing as use case defining requirements on needed functionality, e g feasibility check.

 Note: Network slicing is already mentioned in TS 28.312 clause 5.1.1.2.
 However, the assumption in that use case is different because the intent is viewed as an additional abstraction on top of RAN slice subnet provisioning.
-The purpose of this study is rather to investigate an intent-based solution that is on the same abstraction level as the current slice provisioning interface, and thus can potentially be used as direct replacement.
+The purpose of this study is rather to investigate an intent-driven solution that is on the same abstraction level as the current slice provisioning interface, and thus can potentially be used as direct replacement.
 Due to this the proposed study also has a wider scope covering additional management aspects and use cases for slicing.
 4 Objective

-The objective of this study is to investigate whether a complete, alternative network slice management solution built using the intent-driven management framework in TS 28.312 as base is practically feasible and whether this would provide any significant benefits.
+For the network slicing area, the objective of this study is to investigate whether a complete, alternative network slice management solution built using the intent-driven management framework in TS 28.312 as base is practically feasible and whether this would provide any significant benefits.
 The study should cover:

-Potential mapping of slice management concepts, use cases and operations in TS 28.531 and related specifications to corresponding intent-based management concepts, use cases and operations in TS 28.312.
-Areas where gaps exist, or where for other reason enhancements to the intent-driven framework would be needed should also be identified.
+Potential mapping of slice management concepts, use cases and operations in TS 28.531 and related specifications to corresponding intent-driven management concepts, use cases and operations in TS 28.312.
+Both deployment and assurance are in scope.
+Domains include e2e for network slices, and RAN (NR) and CN (5GC) for network slice subnets.
+Areas where gaps exist, or where for other reason enhancements to the intent-driven framework would be needed should also be identified and potential new requirements and use cases should be proposed

 Investigation of how input requirements currently captured in service and slice profile attributes could instead be expressed as intent expectations including requirements, goals and constraints.

 Study of how standardized expectations for slicing can be combined with expectations based on types defined locally by operator or vendor.
+This is expected to be based on generic extension mechanisms for intents and expectations and should be coordinated with any related work done as part of ongoing work items, e g IDMS_MN.

+With intent-driven management, the MnS consumer is providing input mainly via intent expectations and receiving output mainly via intent reports.
+Thus, the study should consider what parts of existing solution for network slicing might still be applicable and what parts are not.
+In addition, if still applicable, the study should further describe the possible relationship.
+This includes the following management components:

-Description of possible relation between intents and slice NRM entities such as NetworkSlice and NetworkSliceSubnet.
+NRM entities such as NetworkSlice and NetworkSliceSubnet

-Possible role of intent report, and relationship to existing ways of reporting slicing related data.
+Components used for reporting of slicing related data

 Conclusions and recommendations for further work.